-In British Columbia the Fraudulent Conveyance Act is the statute designed to give a remedy to creditors frustrated in collecting their debts by a debtor disposing of property.
-It creates an action which permits a creditor to impugn or set aside a transfer of property, where that property has been transferred in an effort to defeat the legitimate claims of creditors.
+The Fraudulent Conveyance act permits a creditor to impugn or set aside a transfer of property, where that property has been transferred in an effort to defeat the legitimate claims of creditors.

-Our law relating to fraudulent conveyances dates back to the English Middle Ages.
-When England became a trading nation commercial laws were developed to resolve the trade disputes.
-Throughout history it seems, debtors have been tempted to convey their property to friends or family, hoping to avoid their creditors by putting their property out of the reach.
+Our law relating to fraudulent conveyances dates back to the English Middle Ages when England became a trading nation commercial laws were developed to resolve the trade disputes.
+Throughout history debtors have been tempted to convey their property to friends or family, hoping to avoid their creditors by putting their property out of the reach.

 As early as 1571, the Statute of Elizabeth, the first Fraudulent Conveyance Act, was passed.
 Since that time our courts have developed a large body of case law, which largely supports the claims of “creditors and others” to set aside fraudulent conveyances.